Aitorzan3/Awesome-Self-Supervised-Time-Series-Anomaly-Detection/README.md

 # 📚 Awesome-Self-Supervised-Time-Series-Anomaly-Detection

 Welcome to this repository, where we gather some of the most relevant studies in the field of self-supervised learning for time series anomaly detection.
-These contributions are reviewed in our paper, "Self-Supervised Learning in Time Series Anomaly Detection: Recent Advances and Open Challenges", which is currently under review in the ACM Computing Surveys Journal.
-We hope you find this information useful.
-Enjoy! 😊
+These contributions are reviewed in our paper, [A Review on Self-Supervised Learning for Time Series Anomaly Detection: Recent Advances and Open Challenges](https://arxiv.org/abs/2501.15196).

+We hope you find it helpful.
+If you use this resource in your work, please consider citing our paper.

 ## 📘 Theoretical Background